What are Superfoods?

 There is an easier way.
 Nature has designed us to get everything we need from what we eat and drink.
 If certain fruits and vegetables now offer little in the way of nutrients due to over-farming and over-processing, we can turn to foods that provide exceptional nutritional value – superfoods.

 Types of Superfoods

-Superfoods are divided into six different categories on this site.
-They are Fruits and Berries, Green Superfoods, Healthy Oils, Nuts and Seeds, Supplements and Herbs and Vegetable Superfoods.
+Superfoods are divided into five different categories on this site.
+They are Fruits and Berries, Healthy Oils, Nuts and Seeds, Supplements and Herbs and Vegetable Superfoods.